grafana/agent/docs/sources/flow/concepts/component_controller.md

 When a component fails to evaluate, it is marked as unhealthy with the reason for why the evaluation failed.

-When an evaluation fails, the component continues operating as normal: it continues using its previous set of evaluated arguments, and it can continue exporting new values.
+When an evaluation fails, the component continue operating as normal: it continues using its previous set of evaluated arguments, and it can continue exporting new values.